Data-Connexxus/.github/profile/SyntheticData.md

 the struggle that every organization experiences around their data needs.
 What we believe makes this platform unique is our approach.

+* It is a growing area of provided offerings.
+Most cloud providers and cloud centric data companies have offerings in this space now.
-* While there are numerous offerings available, from libraries to technology platforms that range from open source to freemium
+In addition to this there are numerous offerings available, from libraries to technology platforms that range from open source to freemium
   (Some are free, and some are paid within technologies).
 Our goal and intent is to be a "powered by" technology platform that can be molded like clay, for benefit groups from testing to data integration to application development.
 * This project has always been intended to operate under the open/community source model.
 The Synthetic Data Platform open source